 This site is full of useful information for experienced transcriptionists.
 Its sound files are dictated files that range in speed from 40 to 230 words per minute.
-Most files are about 5 minutes long.
+Most files are about five minutes long.
 There are letters and other general transcription tasks as well as medical and legal transcription files.
 Stenographers can connect their machines to their computers and practice using the files too.

 Popular transcription software maker provides several files (medical, legal and general) for practice on its software.
 The software is free to download, and there are PDFs of the completed transcription to check your work, but there is no timing mechanism to check your speed.

-Free Online Typing Tests and Practice Files for Transcription
+Free Online Typing Tests for Transcription

 Improve Your Skills Before You Apply